Youngest in Charge

-Youngest in Charge is the debut studio album from then 17-year-old hip hop artist Special Ed from Brooklyn.
+Youngest in Charge is the debut studio album by hip hop musician Special Ed, from Brooklyn.
 It was released in 1989 through Profile Records.
-Recording sessions took place at Howie's Crib and at Q's House in New York.
-Production was handled solely by Howie Tee.
+The recording sessions took place at Howie's Crib and at Q's House in New York.
+The album was produced by Howie Tee.
 It peaked at number 73 on the Billboard 200 albums chart in the United States.
+Ed was 16 when he recorded the album.